-Doors and windows Ottawa provide light, ventilation, and an exit to the outside world.
+Doors and windows provide light, ventilation, and an exit to the outside world.
 However, they can both negatively impact your home’s energy efficiency.
 If you experience high-energy bills and are not sure why it’s happening, then you might want to look at your Ottawa windows and doors more closely.
 You have two choices, either fully replace your windows and doors with energy efficient ones or improve the efficiency of your current windows.
 If you’re looking for a way to cut costs and save energy read below.

 Start with Your Front Door

 Identify your energy usage and the costs associated with each in order to know which areas you can cut costs in.
 The first place you want to start is with your front door.
-Because your front door is the first area of defense against the elements, you want to make sure it is working properly.
+Because your Ottawa front doors is the first area of defense against the elements, you want to make sure it is working properly.
 If it doesn’t shut properly then get it fixed.
 The breeze that comes through a cracked door can seriously raise your energy bills.
 Also check the weather-stripping for wear and tear and for any gaps in your door just to be extra efficient.

 Installing New Doors